 In 1995, the Ladies Auxiliary finally became an official part of the club.
 They continued to maintain their own Board of Directors but could now also run for positions on the Club Board and vote.
 Special cabinets were constructed in the Heritage Room to give the Ladies Auxiliary a central location in which to display their souvenirs and accomplishments.
 In 2010, the Ladies Auxiliary celebrated their 75th Anniversary and had 96 members.
 Due to an aging membership, the number of active members averages between 35 and 45.

 There have been many dedicated members throughout the years who have carried on the Auxiliary by acting as President.
-In 2011, Mary Hild stepped down after almost 20 yars of service as President.
+In 2011, Mary Hild stepped down after almost 20 years of service as President.

-Our bake sale on Family Day also continues and remains one of our best fundraisers.
-We also assist in baking Krapfen (traditional donuts), for our Schlachtfest (Butchering Celebration).
-We have recently taken over the Filmnachmittag at our club where we host once a German movie once a month on Sunday afternoons and enjoy coffee and cake.
+We also assist in baking Krapfen (traditional donuts), for our Schlachtfest (Butchering Celebration) and cabbage rolls for Oktoberfest.
+We have taken over the Filmnachmittag at our club where we occasionally host a German movie and enjoy coffee and cake.